allexceptnothing/cam-wrangle/README.md

 ## Concept
-Take ownership of as many of the settings and as much of the colour pipeline for Logitech C930e webcam as possible, then pass the stream on as a device.
+Take ownership of as many of the settings and as much of the colour pipeline for Logitech C930e webcam as possible, then pass the stream on as a camera device.
 Built for Linux Mint 22.3